amirardalan/amirardalan.com/README.md

 ---

 ## Initial Setup:
+1. Update `public/manifest.json`.
+Fill out information relevant to your web app. _Note:_ The latest version of iOS Safari uses `theme_color` from this file as the background color for the notch area of iPhones and the area behind the background when the site is scrolled past the bottom with iOS's elastic scroll effect.

-1. Create an `.env` file for local environment variables.
+2. Create an `.env` file for local environment variables.
 _Keep this file private, ensure `.env` remains in `.gitignore`, don't commit to a public repository._

 #### For full functionality, the following environment variables are required: